Imhermes1/LumoraLabsSite/policies/privacy-policy-updated.md

 We use your personal information for the following purposes under the Australian Privacy Principles:

 ### 3.1 Primary Purposes
-- **Service Provision:** Operating and maintaining the Macro and MooDo applications
+- **Service Provision:** Operating and maintaining the Macro and Micro applications
 - **Account Management:** Creating and managing your user account
 - **Customer Support:** Responding to your inquiries and providing technical assistance
 - **Service Improvement:** Analyzing usage patterns to enhance our applications